 Important: With older Gala strains the decision whether to pick or not is, in essence, left to each picker.
 They have to decide themselves whether an apple is harvest ready or not, based on background colour.
 This leaves massive room for error.
 In the case of 'Bigbucks' the pickers can focus on picking the fruit correctly and carefully.
 The owner/manager/advisor must make the call on when to pick which fruit.
 If this responsibility is handled correctly, one can expect fewer maturity issues with 'Bigbucks' than older strains.

 Very important comparison

-|Older Gala strains||The decision whether to pick or not is left to each picker (based on background colour) to decide whether an apple is harvest ready or not.
-This could leave substantial room for error.|
+|Older Gala strains||The decision whether to pick or not is, in essence, left to each picker.
+They have to decide themselves whether an apple is harvest ready or not, based on background colour.
+This leaves massive room for error.|

 |Bigbucks||In the case of 'Bigbucks' the pickers can focus on picking the fruit correctly and carefully.
 The owner/manager/advisor must make the call on when to pick which fruit.
 If this responsibility is handled correctly, one can expect fewer maturity issues with 'Bigbucks' than older strains.|

 At harvest, discard any obviously immature (green) fruit that were picked by accident for processing.
 The use of wetted hessian to cover harvested bins is advisable as the well coloured fruit can heat up significantly in the bins.

 It is recommended that 'Bigbucks' should be handled post-harvest in a similar way as normal 'Royal Gala.'
 The use of 1-MCP (Smartfresh) is strongly recommended as per the 'Royal Gala' protocol.